jyutzler/Bridge-Systems/system.md

 he shows slam interest and at least a five-card suit.
 A rebid of 4NT over a major is Blackwood so if you want to make a quantitative raise, you must bid a minor first.

 #### Jacoby Transfer
 The Jacoby Transfer shows a five-card major.
 After a 1NT opening (or overcall if systems are on - see Defensive Bidding):

-   * 2♦ = transfer to hearts
+   * 2♦: transfer to hearts
-   * 2♥ = transfer to spades.
+   * 2♥: transfer to spades

 Opener accepts the transfer, though he can jump to the three level with 17 points and four-card support for responder’s major.
 For example:

 1NT — 2♦

-   * 2♥ = normal acceptance of the transfer.
+   * 2♥: normal acceptance of the transfer
-   * 3♥ = 17 points and four-card heart support.
+   * 3♥: 17 points and four-card heart support

 If, after the transfer is accepted, responder bids a new suit, that is natural and game forcing.
 Possible calls after the accepted transfer are:

 1NT — 2♥ — 2♠

-   * Pass = content to play 2♠.
+   * Pass: content to play 2♠
-   * 2NT = invitational with a five-card suit.
-Opener may pass or bid 3♠ with a minimum hand; bid 3NT or 4♠ with a maximum.
+   * 2NT: invitational with a five-card suit
+      * Pass or 3♠: minimum
+      * 3NT or 4♠: maximum
-   * 3♣, 3♦, 3♥ = natural and game forcing (4+).
+   * 3♣, 3♦: natural (4+), slam interest
-   * 3NT = asking for a choice between 3NT and 4♠.
+   * 3NT: asking for a choice between 3NT and 4♠
-   * 4NT = quantitative invitation to 6♠ or 6NT with a five-card suit.
+   * 4NT: quantitative invitation to 6♠ or 6NT with a five-card suit
-   * 5NT = asking for a choice between 6♠ and 6NT.
+   * 5NT: Grand Slam Force (asking to bid 7 with 2 of top 3 honors)
+   * 6♠: pick a slam (pass or correct)

 #### Single-suited Hands
 The Texas Transfer shows a six-card major.
 After a 1NT or 2NT opening or overcall (if systems are on):

-   * 4♦ = transfer to hearts
+   * 4♦: transfer to hearts
-   * 4♥ = transfer to spades
+   * 4♥: transfer to spades

 Opener must accept the transfer.

 When used in conjunction with the Jacoby Transfer, the Texas Transfer gives you a way to show a range of single-suited hands while reducing the risk of unwanted interference from the opponents.
 The following shows how they are used with strong NT (15-17) openings.

    * Bust (would pass a 1-bid): Jacoby, pass
-   * Game invitation (would make a 1/1 bid): Jacoby, raise (Opener may pass with a minimum hand; bid 3NT or 4♠ with a maximum.)
+   * 3♠: invitational with a six-card suit (would make a 1 over 1 bid)
+      * pass: minimum
+      * 3NT or 4♠: maximum
    * Game signoff (weak 2 strength): Texas, pass
    * Slam invitation (opening strength): Jacoby, raise to 4 in suit
    * Slam (stronger-than-minimum opening): Texas, 4NT (Blackwood)
    * Grand Slam Force (asking to bid 7 with 2 of top 3 honors): Texas, 5NT

 It is rare, but a direct bid of 4♠ or 6♠ is to play and is only used when your hand is not amenable to transferring.

 #### 5-5 Majors
 When using the Jacoby transfer, it is possible to show 5-5 in the majors with a number of hand types.